the-vegetarian-vampire/Data-Structures/README.md

 - **Usage**: `std::string str = std::to_string(123);`
 - **Note**: Works with various numeric types (int, long, long long, float, double).

+- `string::npos` - a constant static member value with the greatest possible value for an element of type size_t.
+This value, when returned by string functions like find(), indicates that a substring or character was not found in the string.

 --------
 # Resources
 - [Don’t Just LeetCode; Follow the Coding Patterns Instead](https://levelup.gitconnected.com/dont-just-leetcode-follow-the-coding-patterns-instead-4beb6a197fdb)